alexharri/website/posts/icelandic-name-declension-trie.md

 //=> "Guðmund"
 ```

 When building this library, I did not code _any_ declension rules by hand.
 Instead, the rules of Icelandic name declension are _derived_ from public Icelandic data for personal names and their forms.
-The rules are encoded in a trie-like data structure that uses clever compression techniques to get the bundle size under 5kB gzipped.
+The rules are encoded in a trie-like data structure that uses clever compression techniques to get the bundle size under 5 kB gzipped.
 This lets the library be included in web apps without increasing bundle size significantly.

 The rest of the post will walk through this problem in a ton of detail, and go over the compression techniques I used to get the trie to such a small size.

 ## Data for Icelandic name declension

-Iceland has a publically run institution, [Árnastofnun][arnastofnun_en], that manages the [Database of Icelandic Morphology][dim] (DIM).
+Iceland has a publicly run institution, [Árnastofnun][arnastofnun_en], that manages the [Database of Icelandic Morphology][dim] (DIM).
 The database was created, amongst other things, to support Icelandic language technology.

 [arnastofnun_en]: https://www.arnastofnun.is/en
 [dim]: https://bin.arnastofnun.is/DMII/